What Are the Applications of Nanomedicine?

 Nanoparticles are used to produce in vitro diagnostic devices or biosensors that are used to detect and potentially measure biological reactions such as antibody binding to an antigen, nucleic acids hybridization, or ligand binding to the surface of cells [10].

-2- Nanomedicine Applications in Therapy
+B. Nanomedicine Applications in Therapy

 Nanoparticles are mainly used for the delivery of drugs to patients through oral or skin applications, or by injection.
-For instance, the liposome product Doxil® is used to deliver the chemotherapeutic drug Doxorubicin to tumors and with reduced toxicity for the heart and kidneys [11].
+For instance, the liposome product Doxil® is used to deliver the chemotherapeutic drug Doxorubicin to tumors with reduced toxicity for the heart and kidneys [11].

 For the treatment of metastatic breast cancer and non-small-cell lung cancer, the polymer mPEG-PLA is being used for the delivery of the chemotherapeutic drug Paclitaxel [12][13].
 Gold nanoparticles that bind to cancer cells can be used to tag these cells for irradiation by infrared laser leading to their death [14].